 Introduction

-3. The lack of protection of tenure rights increases vulnerability, hunger, poverty and socioeconomic inequality and can lead to conflict and environmental degradation. (…)
+3. The lack of protection of tenure rights increases vulnerability, hunger, poverty and socioeconomic inequalities and can lead to conflict and environmental degradation. (…)

 4. (…) Other relevant soft law instruments have been developed to describe the obligations and responsibilities of States and other actors relating to land use of specific groups.5 (…)